-The Response.history list contains a list of the Request objects that were created in order to complete the request.
+The Response.history list contains the Request objects that were created in order to complete the request.
 The list is sorted from the oldest to the most recent request.

-If you're using GET or OPTIONS, you can disable redirection handling with the allow_redirects parameter:
+If you're using GET, OPTIONS, POST, PUT, PATCH or DELETE, you can disable redirection handling with the allow_redirects parameter:

 '''

 r = requests.get('http://github.com', allow_redirects=False)

 r.status_code

 301

 r.history

+[]

 '''

-If you're using POST, PUT, PATCH, DELETE or HEAD, you can enable redirection as well:
+If you're using HEAD, you can enable redirection as well: